techsemicolon/laravel-php-latex/README.md

 You can see how we have easily used blade directives for {{ $name }} or @foreach to show addresses in table to dynamically generate the content.

-3. Generate the file :
+-  Generate the file :

-There are 3 actions you can take to generate.
+There are few actions you can choose take to generate.

 1. You can download the file as a response :